loading loading loading loading loading loading

 Difficulty:

-Short but strenous.
+Short but not easy.
 The first section can seem particularly exhausting because the trail doesn't even bother with switch-backs.
-It does tend to level off a bit on the last half of the hike, which makes it a bit less rough the further along you go.
+It does tend to level off a bit after the first half, which makes it a bit less rough the further along you get.

 Directions: